Ouranosinc/xclim/docs/sdba.rst

   scen = Adj.adjust(sim, interp="linear")
   Adj.ds.af  # adjustment factors.

-Most method can either be applied additively by multiplication.
+Most method support both additive and multiplicative correction factors.
 Also, the `group` argument allows adjustment factors to be estimated independently for different periods: the full time series,  months, seasons or day of the year.
-The `interp` argument then allows for interpolation between these adjustment factors to avoid discontinuities in the bias-adjusted series (only applicable for monthly grouping).
+For monthly groupings, the `interp` argument then allows for interpolation between adjustment factors to avoid discontinuities in the bias-adjusted series.
 See :ref:`Grouping` below.

 The same interpolation principle is also used for quantiles.
 Indeed, for methods extracting adjustment factors by